ProgramDG/Forensic_Clueword_Extractor/replit.md

-✓ **NEW: Local setup scripts** for easy offline deployment ✓ **NEW: Fixed Word document table format** - removed redundant clueword column from control side ✓ **NEW: Standalone EXE creation guide** with PyInstaller, Auto-py-to-exe, and Electron methods
+✓ **NEW: Local setup scripts** for easy offline deployment ✓ **NEW: Fixed Word document table format** - removed redundant clueword column from control side ✓ **NEW: Standalone EXE creation guide** with PyInstaller, Auto-py-to-exe, and Electron methods ✓ **NEW: Professional developer signature** - forensic-themed footer with animated elements and certification seal for Dayanand Gawade

 ## System Architecture